sbdarijit/AirQualityIndexPrediction/README.md

 ## 🚀 About Me
-I Love to work wuth data ...
+I Love to work with data ...
 The best part about working with data is seeing the impact it can have in an organization.
 Data can be powerfully objective when properly and thoroughly analyzed- seeing the predictions of intensive analysis lead to meaningful change is extremely rewarding.

-Contact: anjana.ps85@gmail.com
+Contact: arijitchoudhury.99@gmail.com